 This guide aims to assist you and answer any queries related to setting up your limited liability company in Poland.
-This guide bypasses the need to look for non-specific fragments of information that are found online, and gives you a comprehensive understanding of registering a LLC (sp. z o.o.) as a foreigner in Poland.
+This guide bypasses the need to look for non-specific fragments of information that are found online, and gives you a comprehensive understanding of registering a LLC (sp. z o.o.) as a foreigner in Poland or a digital nomad.

 Benefits of choosing a limited liability company

 Registering your company as a LLC is the most popular choice for new businesses.
 The main benefit for your company is limited liability, whereby debts to creditors are settled against the capital investment and not on personal assets.
 With an LLC you can have one director and one shareholder, whilst having 100% foreign ownership.
 The minimum capital investment is low and the registration of your company can be done quickly.